isomerpages/csa-sicw1/_events/17 October 2024/IoT Hackathon: SPIRITCYBER 2024.md

 **17 October 2024 (Thursday)**
 *Time
-<br>Hackathon: 8.30am to 1.30pm (GMT +8)
-<br>Closing &amp; Prize Presentation Ceremony: 2.00pm to 4.00pm (GMT +8)*
+<br>Closing &amp; Prize Presentation Ceremony: 9.00am to 1.30pm (GMT +8)*

-The IoT Hackathon: SPIRITCYBER 2024 will be held from 15 to 17 October.
-More details will be available soon.
+Project Omega is a national threat analytics initiative which collects and studies novel IoT exploitation attacks to generate awareness of IoT threats relevant to the government’s Smart Nation initiatives.
+The conduct of annual IoT Hackathon - “SPIRITCYBER” is part of the project deliverables to meet this objective.
+SPIRITCYBER is a 3-series hackathon which started from 2022 and aims to discover new IoT attack techniques through crowdsourced wisdom from the larger cybersecurity community.
+The hosting of the annual SPIRITCYBER hackathon event during SICW also serves to foster collaboration with industry and academia.
+The theme for this year SPIRITCYBER-24 is “Cybersecure Urban Living”

 <br><br><br>
 *Information is accurate at time of publication*